betheden/hebrew-grammar/content/suffix_pronominal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When attached to an infinitive construct, the pronominal suffix can function as the subject of the verbal action described by the infinitive.
-In these cases, often the object of the infinitive will appear immediately after with the direct object marker.
+In these cases, often the object of the infinitive (with the direct object marker) will appear immediately following the infinitive.

 EXAMPLE